MrWillCom/MrWillCom.github.io/source/about/index.md

 In summer 2021, [RSA CLI](https://rsa.js.org/) turned stable, and [RSA GUI](https://github.com/MrWillCom/rsa-gui) was in beta test.

----
+The summer of 2022, I bought the domain `mrwillcom.com`, so from then on, all my websites are migrated to it.

+## About This Blog

 This blog is based on Hexo, automatically built by [GitHub Actions](https://github.com/MrWillCom/MrWillCom.github.io/blob/master/.github/workflows/blog-builder.yml).
-You can visit it from [blog.mrwillcom.vercel.app](https://blog.mrwillcom.vercel.app/) (powered by [Vercel](https://vercel.com/)) or [mrwillcom.github.io](https://mrwillcom.github.io/) (powered by GitHub Pages).
+You can visit it from [blog.mrwillcom.com](https://blog.mrwillcom.com/) (powered by [Vercel](https://vercel.com/)) or [mrwillcom.github.io](https://mrwillcom.github.io/) (powered by GitHub Pages).

+This blog also has a mirror on xLog, [xlog.mrwillcom.com](https://xlog.mrwillcom.com/), part of my posts are mirrored there.

 This theme is called Cupertino, it's open source and you can get it [here](https://github.com/MrWillCom/hexo-theme-cupertino).